Jack Redden

-Jack Redden (born 9 December 1990) is a former Australian rules football player who played for the West Coast Eagles in the Australian Football League (AFL).
+Jack Redden (born 9 December 1990) is a former Australian rules football player who played for the West Coast Eagles and Brisbane Lions in the Australian Football League (AFL).

 Early life

 Originally from Keith, South Australia, Redden participated in the Auskick program there.
 He attended Sacred Heart College and played senior football with Glenelg in the SANFL.
 His brother Tom Redden was once listed as a rookie at the Adelaide Football Club.

 Redden was selected with the Brisbane Lions' second selection (pick 25 overall) in the 2008 National Draft.

 AFL career

 2009

 Redden made his senior debut in round 15, 2009 against Geelong, where he kicked one goal.
 He remained in the Brisbane side for the remainder of the season, including two finals series matches.

 2010

 Redden was one of few Brisbane players to have played in all 22 game season for the Brisbane Lions in 2010.

 Redden was the third player (after Todd Banfield and Tom Rockliff) from the Brisbane Lions to have earned a NAB Rising Star nomination in 2010, an award which recognises the standout performers of the AFL who are of 21 years of age or younger and played 10 games before the conclusion of the current season.
 Redden ended up losing out to Sydney youngster Dan Hannebery.
 Redden earned his nomination after what was said to be an "outstanding" performance in a narrow loss against St Kilda.

 Alongside his 4 goals, Redden also took 114 marks and had an average of 17 disposals per game.
 In his second season, he led Brisbane in tackles (with 115) and was ranked third in the club for inside-50s (with 73).

 In the end of year Club Champion Award, Redden ended up with a 5th-placed finish with a grand total of 26.5 votes.